AKEckhardt/AKEckhardt.github.io/_pages/akegroup/JulianEßer.md

 Julian studied chemistry at the Ruhr-University Bochum and received his B.Sc. in 2023 with
 <a href="https://www.gessnerlab.ruhr-uni-bochum.de/">Prof. Dr. Däschlein-Gessner</a>.
 During his Bachelor studies Julian worked on the synthesis and application of weakly coordinating carbanions.
 In 2023 he continued his studies at the Ruhr-University Bochum and finished his Master Thesis within the Group in October 2025.
-In November 2025 he will start his PhD.
+In November 2025 he started his PhD studies.
 </p>